Jmwofford/babyDiv_WDI-curriculum/homework/express/pizza-express.md

 ### Part 3: Express Views & Handlebars
 We are going to add views to your Pizza Express app and spice things up.

-1. In the `pizza-express` directory, install and set up Handlebars: `npm install --save hbs`
+1. In the `pizza-express` directory, install and set up Handlebars: `npm install hbs`
 2. Double check package.json to make sure it was installed
 3. In `app.js` require hbs + set up the view engine: